tomasnorre/jenkins/README.md

 Options
 -------

-If the `jenkins-cli.jar` is not located in `/run/jenkins/war/WEB-INF/` which is the cookbook default, then you can set it in you node configuration
+If the `jenkins-cli.jar` is not located in `/run/jenkins/war/WEB-INF/` which is the cookbook default, then you can set it in your node configuration

 ```json
 {